collocations.org

 The visit will, of necessity, be brief.

-He is changing job out of necessity, not because he particularly wants to.
+He is changing jobs out of necessity, not because he particularly wants to.

 Most of the women are forced, through economic necessity, to work in part-time low-paid jobs.

-You can dial direct without the necessity of going through the operator.
+Most disputes can be resolved without the necessity of going to court.

 the necessity to earn a living